perwin/imfit/unit_tests/README.md

 The shell script `run_unit_tests.sh` in the top-level directory will compile and execute all the tests; it does so by calling the individual `run_unittest_*` shell scripts in the top-level directory.
-(You can also execute the individual scripts by themselves if you just want to run one set of unit tests.)
+(You can also execute the individual scripts by themselves if you just want to run one set of tests.)

 To run the tests, you will need to install the [CxxTest](http://cxxtest.com) unit-test framework.
 You should also